 Interest rates on a solvency basis

-The interest rate used to discount the amortization payments on a solvency basis must be prorated to the following, according to their respective liabilities:
+The actuarial valuation report should indicate the interest rate used to discount the amortization payments on a solvency basis.
+The rate must be prorated to the following, according to their respective liabilities:

 - the interest rate for retired members (uninsured pensions)

-- the interest rate for the other members.
+- the interest rate for the other members (including insured pensions).

 Alternative settlement methods